Nicolás Pirozzi: Personal life

-Pirozzi was born in Chile in 2002, the youngest of five children, to a Chilean father and a Uruguayan mother from Salto, who met while pursuing a master's degree in Naples, Italy.
+Nicolás Pirozzi was born in Chile on 12 February 2002.
+He was the youngest of five children, born to a Chilean father and a Uruguayan mother from Salto, who met while pursuing a master's degree in Naples, Italy.

 Career

-Pirozzi made his international debut on 26 July 2018 in a FIS gian slalom event at El Colorado.
-He competed in his first major international event at the 2020 Winter Youth Olympics, where he represented Chile and achieved the country's best result to date by placing 14th in the giant slalom.
+Pirozzi made his international debut for Chile on 26 July 2018 in a International Ski and Snowboard Federation (FIS) giant slalom event at El Colorado.
+On 26 August 2018, he finished seventh in the giant slalom event in the South American Cup event held in Las Lenas in Argentina.
+He competed in his first major international event at the 2020 Winter Youth Olympics, where he represented Chile in four events, and achieved Chile's best result till date, placing 14th in the giant slalom.
+In March 2021, he competed in the FIS Junior World Ski Championships held at Narvik in Norway.